Spring Capsule Wardrobe + How to Create a Capsule Wardrobe

 Your layering piece is determined by the climate where you live, the formality of your workplace, the effectiveness of your social life, your favorite colors, your preferences for types of fabrics and texture.
 A layering piece is also the easiest piece to switch out with the seasons and with current trends, so it's where you can have as bit more fun and be creative.

 Starting with the layering piece means you will have all other pieces work with its shape, structure, color, and textile.
-For this spring capsule wardrobe, I started with a pale green oversized linen blazer and then added other pieces that would work with it, and with one another.
+For this spring capsule wardrobe, I started with a teal linen boyfriend blazer and then added other pieces that would work with it, and with one another.

 Next, Add Two Different Bottoms

-For this capsule, I added a pair of high-rise soft cotton pants in a wide leg (I own and love), and a structured pair of mid-rise jeans with a straight leg (own in a different wash).
+For this capsule, I added a pair of high-rise soft cotton pants in a wide leg (I own and love), and a structured pair of mid-rise jeans with a straight/stovepipe leg (same ones from this Talbots denim haul).
 While one is drapey and loose, the other is rigid and straight but they both work with the linen blazer.

 Thirdly, Add Two Bases (That Also Work Alone)

-You need some pieces to go under that initial base layer, but like your bottoms, you want at least two that give different vibes.
+You need some pieces under that initial base layer, but like your bottoms, you want at least two that give different vibes.
 You also want them to work on their own.

-For example, tank tops are often included in a capsule wardrobe as a “must.”
-But if you aren't comfortable wearing tank tops alone, it's not a very practical addition.
+For example, a capsule wardrobe often includes tank tops or a white tee as a “must.”
+But if you aren't comfortable wearing tank tops alone or you don't love the way a plain white tee looks by itself, they're not very practical additions.
 Everyone's comfort levels, tastes, cultures, and climates are different.
-Your base layers need to fit all those aspects of your life on their own.
+Your base layers need to fit all those aspects of your life.

-As for variety, it doesn't have to be as drastic as your bottoms, but you do want them to be unique pieces.
-Different fabrics, different necklines, different kinds of sleeves, a print and a solid… or a mix of all of these!
-If you have a more professional or social lifestyle, you may look for refined or dressy fabrics.
-If your lifestyle is more casual, knits and soft cotton or linen pieces may be a better choice.
+As for variety, it doesn't have to be as drastic as your bottoms, but you want them to be unique.
+Different fabrics, different necklines, different kinds of sleeves, a print and a solid… or a mix of all these!
+You may look for refined or dressy fabrics if you have a more professional or social lifestyle.
+Knits and soft cotton or linen pieces may be a better choice if your lifestyle is more casual.

 I can't stress enough the benefit of a striped knit in your capsule wardrobe.
 Stripes are a neutral, as they go with most any print, color, or aesthetic.
 However, they aren't boring.
 A striped top will elevate a look faster than a solid, and add interest at the same time.
 And unlike other prints, stripes are eternally chic and won't go out of fashion.
 For tips on buying striped tops check out: